Visitors of the Philippines may opt for different immigration visas depending on the nature of the visit and length of stay.

 entry, non-immigrant visa.

-- Special Resident Retiree’s Visa (SRRV): Foreign nationals looking to retire in the Philippines can apply for a Special Resident Retiree’s Visa, which allows retirees to live, work, and study in the Philippines, complete with multiple-entry authorization and a variety of benefits.
+- Special Resident Retiree’s Visa (SRRV): Foreign nationals looking to retire in the Philippines can apply for a Special Resident Retiree’s Visa, which allows retirees to live and work in the Philippines, complete with multiple-entry autorisation and a variety of benefits.
+It is a visa issued by the Bureau of Immigration (BI) upon endorsement by the Philippine Retirement Authority (PRA) for foreign nationals and natural born Filipino citizens who would like to make the Philippines their second home or investment destination.